64ZooLane/wag1/README.md

 - Run setup.bat and type `y` when it asks to fetch and set all your user tokens

 OR
-- Run setup.exe in config folder and type `y` to writing tokens to config file
+- Run token.exe in config folder and type `y` to writing tokens to config file

 ### Option 2